France unleashes 100 bln euro stimulus to revive economy | Business

-France's recession, marked by a 13.8% second quarter GDP contraction that coincided with the country's COVID-19 lockdown and is set to generate an 11% drop in 2020 as a whole, has also been one of Europe's deepest.
-The stimulus package earmarks 35 billion euros to make the economy more competitive, 30 billion for more environmentally friendly energy policies and 25 billion for supporting jobs, officials said.
+Focused mainly on boosting companies and running over two years, the stimulus package earmarks 35 billion euros to make the economy more competitive and 30 billion to promote greener energy policies.
+The rest will go on supporting jobs, training and broader social initiatives.

 "This recovery plan aims to keep our economy from collapsing and unemployment exploding," Prime Minister Jean Castex said on RTL radio.
-He said the government aimed to create at least 160,000 jobs next year thanks to the plan.
+He said the government aimed to create at least 160,000 jobs next year under the plan.

-Focused mainly on boosting companies and due to run over two years, the plan does little to directly support consumer demand - traditionally the engine of French growth - in contrast to a 130 billion euro stimulus launched in spring in Germany with a value added sales tax cut.
-Macron's government is banking on the plan to return the euro zone's second biggest economy to pre-crisis levels of activity by 2022 after what is expected to be its worst post-war recession.
+Macron is banking on the plan returning the euro zone's second biggest economy to pre-crisis levels of activity by 2022 - re-election year should he decide to run again - after what is expected to be its worst post-war recession.
+However, it does little to directly support the traditional the engine of French growth, consumer demand.
+By contrast, neighbouring Germany launched a 130 billion euro stimulus in June with a cut in value added sales tax.

-That timeline would restore Macron's record on the economy in case he decides to run for re-election in 2022 after the coronavirus crisis wiped out much of the economic gains made before then on growth and jobs.
-The recovery plan aims to put Macron's pro-business push back on track, with already flagged cuts in business taxes worth 10 billion euros annually and fresh public funds to give a boost France's industrial, construction and transport sectors.
+Instead, France is betting that, by supporting jobs, the plan will give consumers the confidence to start spending the 100 billion euros in extra savings that they built up during the two-month lockdown.
+With already flagged cuts in business taxes worth 10 billion euros in both 2021 and 2022, its timeline would restore Macron's record on the economy while putting back on track a pro-business agenda that has foundered under a pushback by powerful unions and, latterly, the coronavirus crisis.

 ($1 = 0.8455 euros)